Palpunte-Soukun/TheOtherRoles-tomarai-JP/README.md

 - Added new `flip` option to [Custom Hats](#custom-hats)

 **Version 2.6.2**
-- The Other Roles now supports the new Among Us version **2021.5.10s**
+- The Other Roles tomarai-JP now supports the new Among Us version **2021.5.10s**
 - Added a chat command to kick players as the host of a lobby (`/kick playerName`)

 **Version 2.6.1**